This page describes how to create and use layered portrait scenes.

 Click the little arrows icon to change the portrait scene.

-In the popup that opens select the Layered Portrait and then click Customize This Scene.
+In the popup that opens select the Layered Portrait

 This will promt you to save the new scene somewhere in the file system.
 Navigate to a place that makes sense in your file oranization and adjust the file name if necessary.
-Then click Save.
+Then click Save

 You can now open this scene with the little arrow icon button (or from the file system).